Aleck/module-acc/README.md

 In this repository we have structurated the source file in this way:

- -module -> this folder contains the source files of the device driver -app -> this folder contains the source files of the toy app that test the driver -simulatore -> this folder contains the source files of the stub used to simulate the accelerator
+* module -> this folder contains the source files of the device driver
+* app -> this folder contains the source files of the toy app that test the driver
+* simulatore -> this folder contains the source files of the stub used to simulate the accelerator